Wood preservation: Incising

 First tested and patented in 1911 and 1912, this process consists of making shallow, slit-like holes in the surfaces of material to be treated, so that deeper and more uniform penetration of preservative may be obtained.
 Incisions made in sawed material usually are parallel with the grain of the wood.
 This process is common in North America (since the 1950s), where Douglas-fir products and pole butts of various species are prepared before treatment.
 It is most useful for woods that are resistant to side penetration, but allow preservative transport along the grain.
 In the region in which it is produced, it is common practice to incise all sawed Douglas-fir 3 in or more in thickness before treatment.

 Unfortunately, the impregnation of spruce, the most important structural timber in large areas in Europe, has shown that unsatisfactory treatment depths have been achieved with impregnation.
 The maximum penetration of 2 mm is not sufficient to protect wood in weathered positions.
 The present-day incising machines consist essentially of four revolving drums fitted with teeth or needles or with lasers that burn the incisions into the wood.
 Preservatives can be spread along the grain up to 20 mm in radial and up to 2 mm in tangential and radial direction.

 In North America, where smaller timber dimensions are common, incision depths of 4 to 6 mm have become standard.
 In Europe, where larger dimensions are widespread, incision depths of 10 to 12 mm are necessary.
 The incisions are visible and often considered to be wood error.
 Incisions by laser are significantly smaller than those of spokes or needles.
 The costs for each process type are approximately for spoke/conventional all-round incising €0.50/m^{2}, by laser incising €3.60/m^{2} and by needle incision €1.00/m^{2}.
 (Figures originate from the year 1998 and may vary from present day prices.)

+The process of incising was heavily modernised by Walford Timber at its manufacturing site in Ross-On-Wye in the UK.
+The timber merchant has been trading since 1945 and developed an incising machine which was then adopted by the wider industry.